The songwriting skills every songwriter needs to know, no matter what your level of experience.

 Learn to Sing Covers

-- Sing the songs that you love
+- Learn songs you love

 - Copy different artists, imitate the best qualities of your favourites